endlessm/azafea-metrics-proxy/docs/source/install.rst

 .. note::

-    The commands below all assume that you're using the Docker Hub image and your config file is at ``/etc/azafea-metrics-proxy/config.toml``.
+    The commands below all assume that you're using the Docker Hub image with environment variable configuration.
 If you're using a built image, adapt the ``docker.io/endlessm/azafea-metrics-proxy`` argument to use the tag you passed in ``--tag``.
-If you saved it elsewhere, you will need to adapt the ``--volume`` argument.
+See the end of this section if you want to use a local configuration file.

 Once you've pulled the Docker image and written your configuration file, you can ensure that the Azafea metrics proxy loads your configuration correctly with the following command::

-    $ sudo docker run --volume=/etc/azafea-metrics-proxy:/etc/azafea-metrics-proxy:ro docker.io/endlessm/azafea-metrics-proxy print-config
+    $ sudo docker run --env=REDIS_HOST=redis.example.com \
+                      --env=REDIS_PASSWORD=mypassword \
+                      docker.io/endlessm/azafea-metrics-proxy \
+                      print-config

 Finally, you can run the Azafea metrics proxy::

-    $ sudo docker run --volume=/etc/azafea-metrics-proxy:/etc/azafea-metrics-proxy:ro docker.io/endlessm/azafea-metrics-proxy run
+    $ sudo docker run --env=REDIS_HOST=redis.example.com \
+                      --env=REDIS_PASSWORD=mypassword \
+                      docker.io/endlessm/azafea-metrics-proxy \
+                      run

+If you're using a local configuration file, 2 changes are needed.
+First, rather than passing ``--env`` to ``docker run``, the file needs to be mounted into the container using the ``--volume`` option.
+For example, ``--volume=/path/to/config.toml:/config.toml:ro`` would mount the configuration file at ``/path/to/config.toml`` to ``/config.toml`` within the container and makes it read-only.

+Second, Azafea metrics proxy needs to be told about the location of the configuration within the container.
+This needs to be passed as the first argument in the container command using the ``-c`` option.
+For example, ``-c /config.toml print-config``.